marlietandoc/lol_analysis/README.md

 ## Next steps
 - Due to rate limiting I didn't get as much data as I would have liked from the API.
 I'm hoping to pull more over time.
 For example, it would be super cool to track player data across an entire ranked season.
 - For the most part, I have been interpreting these champions in terms of playstyle.
-But there might also be patterns in what champions people like to play for other reasons too, like enjoying certain aesthetics, skin preferences, lore, or just going based on the current meta.
-For example, Teemo is most related to Heimer, Garen, and Singed, though their playstyle is not super-duper similar I find all these champions kind of funny and charming.
+But there might also be patterns in what champions people like to play for other reasons too, like choosing champions based on the current meta, enjoying certain aesthetics, skin preferences, and lore.
+For example, Teemo is most related to Heimer, Garen, and Singed, though their playstyle to me is not super-duper similar (maybe Heimer turrets are like mushrooms), but I also find all these champions kind of funny and charming (or delicately put, a little troll).
 - This data also could be the start of a champion recommender, or be combined with other data to be used to generate additional insights into player preference and behavior.
 I am especially interested in seeing if we can use techniques to place players into groups (clustering, factor analysis, etc) to see if this predicts what champions they play but also other aspects of gameplay.
-- With the ever-changing meta, some champs are much more popular than others.
-It might be worth taking this into account into some of the analyses.